GovReady/govready-q/deployment/docker/README.md

 	docker container rm -f $CONTAINER

+If you are using the Docker image to develop your own compliance apps, then you will need to bind-mount a directory on your (host) system as a directory within the container so that the container can see your app YAML files.
+To do so, start the container with this command instead:

+	CONTAINER=$(docker container run --detach -p 8000:8000 --mount type=bind,src=/absolute/path/to/apps,dst=/mnt/apps govready/govready-q)

+Substitute for `/absolute/path/to/apps` the absolute path to a directory containing GovReady-Q Compliane Apps.
+This directory should have subdirectories for each of your apps.
+For instance, you would have a file at `/absolute/path/to/apps/my_app/app.yaml`.

 Notes:

 * The Q database is only persisted within the container.
 The database will persist between `docker container stop`/`docker container start` commands, but when the container is removed from Docker (i.e. using `docker container rm`) the Q data will be destroyed.